deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18362/index.md

 > </details>

-> Table 2 presents the performance comparison of different techniques on the WebSight-Test dataset using various metrics, including HTML-Match, CW-SSIM, CLIP, and LLEM.
+> Table 2 presents the performance comparison of different techniques on the WebSight-Test dataset, evaluating metrics such as HTML-Match, CW-SSIM, CLIP, and LLEM.

 {{< table-caption >}}